EOSIO/eosio.cdt/docs/09_tutorials/01_binary-extension.md

-## eosio::binary_extension
+# eosio::binary_extension

-You can find the implementation of `eosio::binary_extension` in the `eosio.cdt` repository in file: `eosio.cdt/libraries/eosiolib/core/eosio/binary_extension.hpp`.
+You can find the implementation of `eosio::binary_extension` in the `eosio.cdt` repository in [binary_extension.hpp](https://github.com/EOSIO/eosio.cdt/blob/master/libraries/eosiolib/binary_extension.hpp).

 The primary concern when using this type is when you are adding a new field to a smart contract's data structure that is currently utilized in an `eosio::multi_index` type (AKA a _table_), or when adding a new parameter to an action declaration.

 By wrapping the new field in an `eosio::binary_extension`, you are enabling your contract to be backwards compatible for future use.
 Note that this new field/parameter **MUST** be appended at the end of a data structure (this is due to implementation details in `eosio::multi_index`, which relies on the `boost::multi_index` type), or at the end of the parameter list in an action declaration.

-If you don't wrap the new field in an `eosio::binary_extension`, the `eosio::multi_index` table will be reformatted in such a way that disallows reads to the former datum; or in an action's case, the function will be uncallable.
+If you don't wrap the new field in an `eosio::binary_extension`, the `eosio::multi_index` table will be reformatted in such a way that disallows reads to the former datum; or in an action's case, the function will be un-callable.

 <hr>How the `eosio::binary_extension` type works